nloyfer/methPattern/README.md

 // todo: right? should we return the count field? should we drop duplicated lines?

 #### remarks / future work:
 - patter makes no quality filtering.
+Ignors both mapping quality (MAPQ) and base quality (QUAL).
 - in case 2 reads from the same pair differ, it outputs '.', instead of taking the one with higher quality
 - should skip the first/last X characters in every read, because of the methylation bias
 - remove leading dots in pat format (e.g '..CC' shoud be 'CC') todo: patter should take the genoma.fa reference as input